- The Crisis in Ukraine

 Read the Russia and Eurasia Program Blog to join in a discussion of the latest issues affecting Eurasia.

-The project on Russia's Asia Pivot seeks to deepen understanding of Russia's push to expand its influence in Asia, as well as the possible implications for the region and the United States.
+The Russia’s Asia Pivot research project analyzes the factors driving Russia’s push to expand its influence in Asia, as well as the possible implications for the region and for the United States.

 The Russian Defense and High Technology Project presents in-depth analysis of the Russian and Eurasian militaries and defense industries.